-A student may appeal his or her dismissal and/or request readmission by completing a Request for Readmission form available from the Student Services Coordinator.
-After consideration of the student's academic and financial aid files, the Appeals Board comprised of the School Director, Student Service Coordinator, Admissions Representative and a Financial Planner will review and render a ruling on the Request for Readmission.
+A student may appeal his or her termination and/or request readmission by completing a Request for Readmission form available from the Director of Compliance.
+After consideration of the student's academic and financial aid files, the Appeals Board comprised of Campus Administrator(s), Admissions Representative and a Financial Planner will review and render a ruling on the Request for Readmission.
 If the student is dissatisfied with the Appeals Board's ruling, the student has the right to escalate the Request for Readmission to the School's Vice President of Education.
 If the student is dissatisfied with the ruling of the Vice President of Education, the student has the right to escalate the Request for Readmission to the school's President.
 The President is the final authority on all Requests for Readmission.